willkessler/jupytergraffiti/README.md

 Ever wanted to offer someone a hands-on demo in Jupyter Notebook?
 Now you can!
-Just add __Graffiti__, and any text inside a code cell can be annotated with a hoverable tip (a *Graffiti* ) where you can explain your code in whatever detail you want (with markdown)!
+Just add __Graffiti__, and any text inside a code cell can be annotated with a hoverable tip (a *Graffiti* ) where you can explain the code in whatever detail you want (with markdown)!

 Even better, you can attach a recording to any _Graffiti_ of selected activities in your notebook, including: